rspec/rspec.github.io/source/blog/2017-10-17-rspec-3-7-has-been-released.md

 from all over the world.
 This release includes over 127 commits and 31 merged pull requests from 27 different contributors!

+It's worth noting: this is a smaller release than usual, as we wanted to get our Rails System Testing integration to you as quickly as possible.

 Thank you to everyone who helped make this release happen!

 ## Notable Changes